fabricjs/fabric.js/src/LayoutManager/README.md

 - type, a string used for behaviour switch
 - target, the group we are performing a layout onto and that will be modified
-- targets, the objects partecipating in the layout operation, that will be modified
+- targets, the objects participating in the layout operation, that will be modified

 Other properties change with the type of performLayout